Photo: Debbie Teoh

 50g melon seeds

-1. Using an electric beater fitted with a paddle attachment, beat icing sugar, salt and butter lightly.
+1. Make the pastry first: using an electric beater fitted with a paddle attachment, beat icing sugar, salt and butter lightly.

 2. Then beat in egg and vanilla essence.